Common Prices

 A chest full of gold (no more than 50 000 coins):

-- The deed to a desirable property.
+- The deed to a desirable property, like a tavern or shop in the city.

 - A large sailing ship like a turtle or seaviper.